jonathanmcmahon/deck/README.md

-# gocards
+# deck
-A deck of cards
+A golang library of playing cards